 His essays and short stories have been widely published appearing in many publications and anthologies including the Harper Collins Guide to College Reading and the Norton Anthology of Short Fiction.

-His photographs have been exhibited at group exhibitions throughout the United States and also, internationally, in Moscow, Budapest, Simferopol, Rome and Berlin.
+His photographs have been exhibited at group exhibitions throughout the United States and also, internationally, in Moscow, Budapest, Simferopol, Rome,Berlin, and Tokyo.

 He currently represents the Gianmaria Buccellati Foundation in America.

 I was raised to be a hunter.
 When I was ten or eleven my father began taking me target shooting.
 By the time I was twelve I was hunting by my father’s side with my own rifle and shotgun.
 We hunted small game as far south as Kentucky and up through the length of Indiana and into upper Michigan.
 I was good at it.
 Not just the shooting, but moving quietly through the woods and fields, all senses alert, looking, hearing even smelling.
 I never felt more alive than when I was hunting and dreaded the end of each season.
 I loved it but I did not love the killing part.
 In the end it became too much and so I quit hunting when I turned eighteen.
 I missed everything about it though, everything except the killing.